alestic/abc/INSTALL.md

 make uninstall
 ```

-This will remove the abc_generate executable, the abc.sh script, and the configuration file.
+This will remove the abc_generate executable and the abc.sh script.